Fiserv/zelle-turnkey-solutions/docs/supporting-documents/flutter.md

 ## Project Setup

-### 1. Prerequisites:
+Prerequisites:

-- Android studio (or) Visual Studio Code
+- Android studio or Xcode
 - Flutter SDK
-- Android Emulator (or) Real Device
+- Android Emulator or Real Device
-- iOS Simulator (or) Real Device
+- iOS Simulator or Real Device
 - Android SDK
-- Xcode

-### 2. Create new flutter application
+### 1. Create new Flutter application

-Create new flutter application with both Android and iOS platform enabled.
+Create new Flutter application with both Android and iOS platforms enabled.

-### 3. Set Package Name
+- Set Package Name

-Select project type as Application and provide respective package name.
+  Select the project type as Application and provide a project name.

-### 4. Set Project Language
+- Set Project Language

-Select specific language support for both Android and iOS and click finish to create the project.
+  Select specific language support for both Android and iOS and click Finish to create the project.

 ![flutter_project_creation](../../assets/images/flutter_project_creation.jpg)

-### 5. Create Zelle dart class
+### 2. Create Zelle Dart class

-Once project has created navigate to lib folder and create dart class with respective widget to lauch Zelle.
+After the project has been created, navigate to the src folder and create a Dart class with respective widget to launch Zelle®.

-### 6. Create a Method Channel
+### 3. Create a Method Channel

-To create a bridge between native and dart, First construct the channel.
-Use a Method channel with a single platform method that returns the data from dart to native and wise versa.
+To create a bridge between native code and Dart, construct a channel.
+Use a Method channel with a single platform method that returns the data from Dart to native code and vice versa.

-### 7. Provide Channel Name
+### 4. Provide Channel Name

 The client and host sides of a channel are connected through a channel name passed in the channel constructor.

-### 8. All channel names used in single app must be unique; prefix the channel name with a unique ‘domain prefix’.
+All channel names used in a single app must be unique.
+Prefix the channel name with a unique ‘domain prefix’.
 - Example: static const platform = MethodChannel(‘zellesdk.launch’);

 ```json